Yuxin-Tao/yuxin-tao.github.io/_pages/publications.md

 "[No evidence for persistent natural plague reservoirs in historical and modern Europe](https://www.pnas.org/doi/full/10.1073/pnas.2209816119)".
 _Proceedings of the National Academy of Sciences_, 119(51).

-(<sup>*</sup> equal contribution or alphabetical order)
+(<sup>*</sup> denotes equal contribution or alphabetical order)

-## Work in progress
+## Working papers

 - Tao, Y. and Li, D. (2023).
-"Statistical Inference for &alpha-stable asymmetric GARCH models".
+"Statistical Inference for &alpha-stable asymmetric GARCH models". _In preperation_.

 - Tao, Y. and Li, D. (2023).
-"Statistical Inference for power autoregressive conditional duration models with stable innovations".
+"Statistical Inference for power autoregressive conditional duration models with stable innovations". _In preperation_.